Code-Institute-Submissions/bw-ci-milestone1/README.md

 * Fontawesome -  for icons that aim to improve the look of the website
 * Markdown - used for readMe files
 * Git - used as a version control to commit the code to Github.com
+* http://ami.responsivedesign.is/ - this website was used to display the site's responsiveness at the same time

 When choosing color pallete for the project I have used a [Color Hunt pallete](https://colorhunt.co/palette/161696), and added complimentary colors that I found matching this pallete.